cyclus/cyclus.github.com/source/module/cycpp.rst

     #pragma cyclus var {"default": 2*pi*r}
     float circumfrence;

 One possible use for this is to keep all state variable annotations in a separate sidecar ``*.py`` file and then import and use them rather than cluttering up the C++ source code.
 Such decisions are up to the style of the developer.

 Code Generation Directives
 ---------------------------

 Once all of the annotations have been accumulated, the preprocessor takes *another* pass through the code.
-This time it ignores the annotations directives and injects C++ code anytime it sees a s valid code generation diective.
+This time it ignores the annotations directives and injects C++ code anytime it sees a valid code generation directive.

-The simplest and most powerful of the code geneartors is known as **the prime directive**.
+The simplest and most powerful of the code generators is known as **the prime directive**.
 This engages all possible code generation routines and must live within the public part of the class declaration.

 **The prime directive:**